 Cardiopulmonary Care Science

 Specific clinical application and admission requirements can be found in the Admission Guide.
-Students must review the Admission Guide prior to applying to the clinical component of the program.
+Students must review the Admission Guide, found below in LINKS, prior to applying to the clinical component of the program.
 Here are a few important things to note regarding applying to the clinical component of the Cardiopulmonary Care Science program:

 - The following 31 hours of Fletcher Technical Community College’s Cardiopulmonary Care Science Curriculum must be completed by the end of the spring semester.